Bulgarian political crisis (2021–2026): Petkov government

 One of the first challenges of the new government was the Russian invasion of Ukraine.
-In February, defense minister Yanev was dismissed after he denied to call the invasion war, instead using the term "special military operation" as was used by Russia.
+In February, Defense Minister Yanev was dismissed after he denied to call the invasion war, instead using the term "special military operation" as was used by Russia.
 BSP also threatened to leave the government if Bulgaria sent military aid to Ukraine.
-Despite this, according to investigations by Welt, Bulgaria used intermediaries to provide Kyiv with supplies of weapons, ammunition and diesel.
-Bulgaria was also at the forefront of urging that the EU impose sanctions on Russia as soon as possible.
-However, as a result of this action, the Russian-state affiliated Gazprom severed gas exports to the country.

-After a dispute about lifting the veto against North Macedonia to allow them to join the European Union, ITN withdrew from the government on 8 June 2022 making it a minority government.
-However, 6 of ITN's delegates left the party in order to support Petkov's government.
+Despite this, according to investigations by Welt, Bulgaria used intermediaries to provide Kyiv with weapons, ammunition and diesel fuel.
+Bulgaria was also at the forefront of urging that the EU impose sanctions on Russia as soon as possible; however, as a result of this action, the Russian-state affiliated Gazprom severed gas exports to the country.
+After a dispute about lifting the veto against North Macedonia to allow them to join the European Union, ITN withdrew from the government on 8 June 2022, reducing it to a minority government.
+Six of ITN's delegates left the party in order to support Petkov's government.

 Removal

-On 22 June 2022 a motion of no-confidence succeeded with 123 members of parliament voting against the government.
-As no party was able to form another government within the current Parliament, President Radev scheduled another election to take place in October 2022 and appointed another interim government, led by Galab Donev, who had been minister for Labour and Social Policy in all of the interim governments, appointed by Radev (Gerdzhikov, Yanev 1 and Yanev 2).
+On 22 June 2022, a motion of no-confidence succeeded, with 123 members of parliament voting against the government.
+As no party was able to form another government within that parliament, President Radev scheduled another election for October 2022 and appointed another interim government, led by Galab Donev, who had been Minister for Labour and Social Policy in all of the interim governments appointed by Radev (Gerdzhikov, Yanev 1, and Yanev 2).